 The Christmas activities in Highlands NC occupy most of Thanksgiving week, not just Thanksgiving weekend.

-November 25 has ice skating in the park, and Nov 27 has Walking Wednesday on Whiteside Mountain Trail.
+Fun outdoor things to do include ice skating in the park, Walking Wednesday on Whiteside Mountain Trail.

 On the weekend proper, The Bascom Center for Visual Arts hosts a Gingerbread Workshop, and Mark O’Connor’s Appalachian Christmas will be performed at the Highlands Performing Arts Center.